qd-cae/qd-cae-python/README.md

 ## Windows

 Windows only supports compilation for python3.5 and higher.
-This is for the reason that python2 needs an ancient MSCV compiler, which does not support the new coding standard C++11.
+This is for the reason that python2 needs an ancient MSCV compiler, which does not support the new coding standard C++14 (also the old compiler created very slow code).

 First download [BOOST for C++](http://www.boost.org/) (we only need headers, do not compile it).